Learning Outcomes:

 You must NOT change the signature of the existing methods of this class (such as changing method names, parameters, and return types).

-Of course, you can (and you should) add instance fields and new methods of your own (just cannot add static fields, here or anywhere else).
+Of course, you can (and you should) add instance fields and new methods of your own (just cannot add static fields, here or anywhere else - UNLESS ARE FINAL - for example final static String THIS_IS_A_CONSTANT = "Hello!").

 You should not create constructors in the Game class, as they will not be used by the command line or test cases.
 And you don’t need to for completing the exercise.
 The only constructor that you can use is the default constructor public Game(){ ... } that takes in input zero arguments.
-If you need it, you can add it to the class.
+If you do not need it, you can delete it, otherwise an empty constructor will be flagged as useless code by the code style tool.

 Edit src/main/java/nz/ac/auckland/se281/Utils.java

-This class contains several helper methods and objects that are essential for completing the assignment.
-Specifically, this class must be used to obtain random numbers or read input from the console.
+This class contains static objects that are essential for completing the assignment.
 We’ve designed it this way to ensure that test cases can override and utilize the same static objects.
 However, please note that this is not an example of good design, but it is necessary for testing purposes.
-You are not permitted to modify this class, except for changing the random seed to the Random object, which will make your program pseudo-deterministic and aid in debugging.
+You are not permitted to modify this class, except for changing the random seeds to the Random objects, which will make your program pseudo-deterministic and aid in debugging.
 In fact, the AI may make random decisions, and you might want to reproduce a specific behavior when debugging.
 To change the random seed, simply insert a number here (for example 2):

 You can choose any number, and you may refer to the test cases to see which numbers are being used.
 It is crucial that your code works with any random seed, as you will not know which seed will be used by the hidden test cases :P. Occasionally, test your game with the following code: